Convent Station, New Jersey

-Convent Station is an unincorporated community located within Morris Township, in Morris County, New Jersey, United States. located east of Morristown.
+Convent Station is an unincorporated community located within Morris Township, in Morris County, in the U.S. state of New Jersey.
+The community is named after the Convent Station railroad station that was constructed along the Morris and Essex Lines during the 1870s.

-Among the neighborhoods of Convent Station are Bradwahl, Cromwell Hills, and the Normandy Park Historic District.
-The Morris Township Municipal Building and the Morris Township Police Headquarters are in Convent Station.
+Among the neighborhoods of Convent Station are Bradwahl, Cromwell Hills, and the Normandy Park Historic District; which was added in 1996 to both the National and New Jersey registers of historic places.
+The Morris Township Municipal Building and Police Headquarters are located in Convent Station.

+The community is home to the Morris County Golf Club, the Morris Museum, and Saint Elizabeth University, a private Catholic, coeducational, four-year, liberal arts university founded in 1899.